Melinda Richter, Chair

-Global Head, Johnson & Johnson Innovation, JLABS
+Global Head, Johnson & Johnson Innovations, JLABS

 As Global Head of Johnson & Johnson Innovation, JLABS (JLABS), Melinda Richter fosters the Johnson & Johnson Family of Companies external R&D engine and supports the innovation community by creating capital-efficient commercialization models that give early stage companies a big company advantage.
 By providing infrastructure, services, educational programs and networks in global hotspots, JLABS is the best place to start a company working in healthcare, with a specific emphasis on Johnson & Johnson’s sectors: consumer and health tech, medical device and pharmaceuticals.